About the Breed

 Despite long horns and unusual appearance, the Highland is considered an even-tempered animal - bulls as well as cows.
 They can also be halter trained as easily as any other breed, even more so because of the Highland's superior intelligence.

 The business end of any beef animal is the amount and quality of the beef it produces.
 Today's market is demanding premium meat, yet leaner and lower in cholesterol.
 The Highland carcass is ideally suited to meet this challenge.
 Highland beef is meat that is lean, well marbled and flavorful, with little outside waste fat (the Highland is insulated by long hair rather than a thick layer of fat).
 For over 20 years, the Highland and Highland crosses have graded in the top of their respective classes at the prestigious National Western Stock Show in Denver, Colorado.
 In the British Isles, Highland beef is recognized as the finest available and fetches premium prices.
-The British Royal family keeps a large herd of Highlands at Balmoral Castle, near Braemar, Scotland, and considers them their beef animal of choice.
+Up until recently the British Royal family kept a large herd of Highlands at Balmoral Castle, near Braemar, Scotland, and considers them their beef animal of choice.

 Outstanding Beef Quality